cap-js/docs/node.js/queue.md

 ### Known Limitations

 - If the app crashes, another emit for the respective tenant and service is necessary to restart the message processing.
 It can be triggered manually using the `flush` method.
 - The service that handles the queued event must not rely on user roles and attributes, as they are not stored with the message.
-In other words, asynchronous task are always processed in a priviledged mode.
+In other words, asynchronous task are always processed in a privileged mode.
 However, the user ID is stored to re-create the correct context.

 ### Managing the Dead Letter Queue